Troyanovsky/AI-Professional-Prompts/README.md

 ### College Admission Consultant: A college admission consultant to help you pick majors, colleges, and refine your personal statement.

 ### Boglehead Financial Consultant: A financial consultant to help you make a persoanlized financial plan based on the Boglehead philosophy and your goal.

+### Social Media Strategist: A social media strategist to help you review and improve your social media strategy.